 Overall, biopharming is an important component of Ampio Verde Inc.'s commitment to sustainability and environmental responsibility.
 By utilizing this approach, the company is able to promote both the health of the environment and its own economic sustainability.

 President Franklin D. Roosevelt 1935

-Terrestrial carbon is organic and inorganic carbon stored in the soil, living and dead forms of biomass included.
-Carbon in the atmosphere comes from natural sources and anthropogenic sources.
-Natural sources being decayed animal and plant life, volcanoes, natural brush, forest fires, respiration of plants and animals, methane from digestive systems and permafrost.
-Anthropogenic sources are vehicles, power plants, cement plants and man-made industrial plants etc. Terrestrial carbon has three major carbon pools: land, ocean and atmosphere.
+Terrestrial carbon is a critical component in the balance of the Earth's carbon cycle, encompassing both organic and inorganic carbon stored in the soil, as well as living and dead forms of biomass.
+Carbon in the atmosphere can be traced back to natural and anthropogenic sources.
+Natural sources of atmospheric carbon include decayed animal and plant life, volcanoes, natural brush and forest fires, respiration of plants and animals, and methane from digestive systems and permafrost.
+Anthropogenic sources, on the other hand, include vehicles, power plants, cement plants, and man-made industrial plants.

 This Prolific-Fund.org and prolific-fund.com website and its affiliates (Kompo Green Inc., FOD Enterprises LLC, Botanalytics Inc.,HarvestMoonAgLLC.com) is not an offer to sell or a solicitation of an offer to buy securities and contains forward-looking information within the meaning of Section 21E of the Securities Exchange Act of 1934, as amended.
 Results may differ materially from those implied or expressed by such forward-looking statements.